kimbilaontoast/kimbilaontoast.github.io/_posts/2025-02-22-psychedelic-orange-garfield.md

 **Keep Good Company**

 Monastic life isn't quite like anything else you'll encounter.
-In lay life, you can't choose your family or who you work with, but you can leave and go live by yourself.
+In lay life, you can't choose your family or who you work with, but if things to pear-shaped you can leave and go live by yourself.
 If you're in a relationship or a friendship and it's not going well, same goes for that too - you have mobility and a large degree of choice in who you interact with, and on what terms.

 Monastic life isn't quite like that.
 It's kind of a strange hybrid of a workplace, a sprawling semi-dysfunctional family, and intimate relationships.
 You're living with, working with, eating with, talking to, the same people every day, and especially if you're a junior monastic you can't really just up and leave, because you've decided to follow the Buddha's recommendation and stay with your teacher for at least five years.